AlbertNightwind/Steam-recommendation-system/README.md

 # Steam-recommendation-system
-A recommendation systems based on Steam API
+A set of recommendation system models based on Steam API

 ##################### Part1 Popularity-based models #########################